Skip to content

 Communications & Engagement Directorate

 My role focuses on the developmental aspect of the Development and Alumni Relations Office (DARO).
-My main responsibilities are management of the alumni database and research into trusts, foundations, individuals and companies.
-I also manage certain projects for the DARO, typically those that are heavily reliant on data.
+My main responsibilities in the DARO are management of the alumni database, data analysis and development opportunities.
+I also manage clearing operations, typically leading on the development of the clearing process.

 I have been at St George’s in several different roles since 2007, both studying and in employment.
 During my time at St George’s I have also worked as a CBL/PBL tutor, laboratory technician and personal tutor.
 Prior to this role I was the Athena SWAN Data Analyst and Project Co-ordinator for the successful silver award application; I remain a member of the Athena SWAN Self-Assessment Team.